 How to apply?

-CBILS applications must be made directly to a British Business Bank (“BBB”) accredited lender and in the first instance, they should approach their own provider as this will prove the quickest way to access funds.
-Many of the mainstream banks will only supply CBILS facilities to their current clients.
-If we hear of exceptions to this then we will comment on this where we can.
+CBILS applications must be made directly to a British Business Bank (“BBB”) accredited lender and in the first instance, they should approach their own provider via their relationship manager or relationship director as this will prove the quickest way to access funds.

 Almost all sectors are eligible – with the exception of; Banks, Building Societies Insurers, The public sector including state-funded primary and secondary schools; Employer, professional, religious or political membership organisation or trade unions.
 There may be caps for certain other industries.

 A business will only be eligible where they are able to confirm that they have not received “de minimis State Aid” beyond €200,000 equivalent over the current and previous two fiscal years.
 Most State Aid is notifiable and will be carved out from this, for example EIS and R&D tax credits.

 However, some grants and other government assistance received by typically innovative businesses which are not notifiable state aid can be classed as de minimis (this is often specified in grant documentation) and an example of this is funding under the Horizon 2020 scheme.

 The team at Price Bailey has good relationships with banks as well as a list of questions that are useful to answer before approaching a lender.
 Please do not hesitate to contact the Price Bailey team if you have any questions or believe we may be able to assist you.

 How do I evidence I have a viable business?

 You must show in your borrowing proposal that were it not for the COVID-19 pandemic, your business would be considered viable by the lender, and for which the lender believes the provision of finance will enable your business to trade out of any short-to-medium term difficulty.

 According to UK Finance, the benchmark for assessing viability or profitability for within a CBILS Application is 31 December 2019.